Search for CP violation using $\mathrm{t\bar{t}}$ events in the lepton+jets channel in pp collisions at $\sqrt{s}$ = 13 TeV: Results

 \subsection{Asymmetry measurements}

 The effective asymmetries \Acpprime are obtained after implementing the fitting procedure described in Section~\ref{sec:fitresult}.
 The final results for \Acpprime in each lepton-flavor channel are displayed in Fig.~\ref{fig:unblind_result} and the values given in Table~\ref{tab:final_result}.
+The correlations between the dominant sources of systematic uncertainty are around 0.3 and only affect the measurement of \Acpprime on the order of 0.001\%.
 The results from the previous CMS search at \oldTeV~\cite{CPVtop:CMSresult} are shown for comparison in Fig.~\ref{fig:unblind_result}.
 There is no statistically significant evidence for CPV from the present analysis in either lepton-flavor channel for any of the CP observables.
 The measured \Acpprime values are in agreement with the SM expectations and have uncertainties roughly a factor of 3 smaller than the previous CMS result.